;

 Top payment methods

-A Direct Debit is an instruction from a customer to their bank, authorizing a business to collect an agreed amount from their account.
-BACS is the simplest way for companies to get paid for regular or occasional payments from their UK customers, both business and consumer.
+A Direct Debit UK is an instruction from a customer to their bank, authorizing a business to collect agreed payments automatically.
+BACS payments UK are a simple and reliable way for companies to receive regular or occasional payments from UK consumers and businesses, supporting efficient payment processing, business banking, and digital transaction management.

 BACS